 Valid reasons for rejections are, for example:

 - The participant completed your study exceptionally fast.
-By "exceptionally fast" we mean participants who are statistical outliers.
+By "exceptionally fast" we mean participants who are statistical outliers (3 standard deviations below the mean).

 - The participant skipped crucial questions.
 Crucial questions are those that are inevitable to answering your research question.
 Demographic questions, for example, do not necessarily fall under "crucial questions" because participants have the right to withhold such sensitive information (according to guidelines by the British Psychological Society).

-- The participant failed one or multiple attention checks (for more on attention checks or instructional manipulation checks please click here).
+- The participant failed one or multiple fair attention checks (please refer to our guidance on using attention checks as a measure of data quality).

 - The participant did not sufficiently engage in a task where the required level of engagement was clearly specified. e.g. the participant was asked to write a paragraph but only put a few words or gibberish.

 - A participant completed your study "too fast".
 Participants completion time varies around an average.
 They have variable reading speeds and variable knowledge of keyboard shortcuts and other browser tools.
-Please use attention checks/IMCs to check for attention rather than completion time.
+Please use more reliable measures to check for attention, rather than completion time.
 Completion time cannot be used as a reason for rejection unless they are a statistical outlier below the mean.

 - I can't use the data because: